-On August 17, 2010, we completed the acquisition of substantially all of the assets and liabilities of Cliffstar and its affiliated companies for approximately \$500.0 million payable in cash, \$14.0 million in deferred consideration to be paid over three years and contingent consideration of up to \$55.0 million, the first \$15.0 million of which is payable upon the achievement of milestones in upgrading certain expansion projects in 2010, and the remainder of which is based on the achievement of certain performance measures during the fiscal year ending January 1, 2011.
+On August 17, 2010, we completed the acquisition of substantially all of the assets and liabilities of Cliffstar Corporation ("Cliffstar") and its affiliated companies for approximately \$503.0 million in cash, \$14.0 million in deferred consideration to be paid over three years and contingent consideration of up to \$55.0 million (the "Cliffstar Acquisition").
+The first \$15.0 million of the contingent consideration was based upon the achievement of milestones in certain expansion projects in 2010, which were achieved in 2010.
+The remainder of the contingent consideration was based on the achievement of certain performance measures during the fiscal year ending January 1, 2011.